 1. Purpose.
 Titan Pharmaceuticals, Inc., a Delaware corporation ("Titan"), desires to attract and retain the best available talent and to encourage the highest level of performance.
-The Titan Pharmaceuticals, Inc. Amended and Restated 2002 Stock Incentive Plan (the "Plan") is intended to contribute significantly to the attainment of these objectives by affording eligible employees and independent contractors of Titan and its Affiliates (as defined in Section 19) (collectively, with Titan, the "Company") the opportunity to acquire a proprietary interest in Titan through the grant of (i) stock options ("Options") to purchase shares of common stock, \$.001 par value per share, of Titan (the "Common Stock"), (ii) restricted shares of Common Stock ("Restricted Stock"), and (iii) stock appreciation rights to receive a payment in Common Stock (or, if permitted by Section 409A of the Code without causing the stock appreciation rights to be treated as deferred compensation subject to thereto, cash) equal to the amount of the excess of the Fair Market Value of the Common Stock on the date of grant ("Stock Appreciation Rights"; and collectively with Options and Restricted Stock, "Awards," and each individually an "Award").
+The Titan Pharmaceuticals, Inc. Amended and Restated 2002 Stock Incentive Plan (the "Plan") is intended to contribute significantly to the attainment of these objectives by affording eligible employees and independent contractors of Titan and its Affiliates (as defined in Section 19) (collectively, with Titan, the "Company") the opportunity to acquire a proprietary interest in Titan through the grant of (i) stock options ("Options") to purchase shares of common stock, \$.001 par value per share, of Titan (the "Common Stock"), (ii) restricted shares of Common Stock ("Restricted Stock"), and (iii) stock appreciation rights to receive a payment in Common Stock (or, if permitted by Section 409A of the Code without causing the stock appreciation rights to be treated as deferred compensation subject to thereto, cash) equal to the amount of the excess of the Fair Market Value of the Common Stock on the date of exercise over the Fair Market Value of the Common Stock on the date of grant ("Stock Appreciation Rights"; and collectively with Options and Restricted Stock, "Awards," and each individually an "Award").